godotengine/godot-website/collections/_article/godot-40-gets-sdf-based-real-time-global-illumination.md

 ## What can it do?

-SDFGI is something akin to a dynamic real-time lightmap (but it does not requiere unwrapping, nor does it use textures).
+SDFGI is something akin to a dynamic real-time lightmap (but it does not require unwrapping, nor does it use textures).
 It's enabled and it automatically works by generating global illumination for static objects.
 It **does not require raytracing**, and it runs in most current (and some years old) dedicated GPUs, **even medium-end budget CPUs from some years ago** (SDFGI was developed and tested on a GeForce 1060, running at a stable 60 FPS).

 Light changes **are real-time**, meaning any change in lighting conditions will result in an **immediate update**.
 Dynamic objects are supported only for receiving light from the environment, but they don't contribute to lighting.
 Some degree of support is planned for this eventually, but not immediately.